We’re playing our part in building a workplace that makes the world a better place.

 We’re welcoming, friendly, flexible and make sure you always feel included.
 Royal London is a place where everyone wants to be.

-We have a unique culture across Royal London which is underpinned by our Spirit of Royal London values – we are empowered, we are trustworthy, we achieve and we collaborate.
+We have a unique culture across Royal London which is underpinned by our Spirit of Royal London values.
 These values help us all work together to deliver the best outcomes to our customers and are integral to continuing to make Royal London a great place to work for our colleagues.

 It is vital that we support the mental health and wellbeing of our colleagues.
 By doing so, colleagues are better able to deliver high quality outcomes for our customers.
 Together, as part of our Spirit of Royal London, we can create an environment in which people across the business feel able to discuss their mental health, to seek assistance and to receive the support they need.
 To achieve this we provide a wide range of practical support alongside awareness and cultural approaches covering physical, financial and mental wellbeing.
 We also have a programme of trained Mental Health First Aiders covering our organisation across the UK and Ireland.